Core Yoga FAQs

 The Bikram series, the Core and the Hot Core Flow series are short series based on the complete series of 84 positions.
 Practicing the complete series takes approximately 3.5 hours.

-As the yoga student becomes more experienced and gets to know their own body better, he / she uses from the system what is helpful for his unique body, mind and talent.
+As the yoga student becomes more experienced and gets to know his own body better, he / she uses from the system what is helpful for his unique body, mind and talent.